mfernandezcean/Marketing_Campaign_Results/Cleaning/Clean_sql.md

 WHERE
   Income IS NULL;
 ```
-Using Union to check for other Null Values:
+Using **Union** to check for other Null Values:
 ```

+SELECT
-SELECT ID AS TableName, *
+  ID AS TableName,
+  *
+FROM
-FROM marketing_data
+  marketing_data
+WHERE
-WHERE ID IS NULL
+  ID IS NULL
 UNION ALL
+SELECT
-SELECT Income AS TableName, *
+  Income AS TableName,
+  *
+FROM
-FROM marketing_data
+  marketing_data
+WHERE
-WHERE Income IS NULL
+  Income IS NULL
 UNION
+SELECT
-SELECT [Marital_Status] AS TableName, *
+  [Marital_Status] AS TableName,
+  *
+FROM
-FROM marketing_data
+  marketing_data
+WHERE
-WHERE [Marital_Status] IS NULL
+  [Marital_Status] IS NULL
 UNION
+SELECT
-SELECT [Country] AS TableName, *
+  [Country] AS TableName,
+  *
+FROM
-FROM marketing_data
+  marketing_data
+WHERE
-WHERE [Country] IS NULL
+  [Country] IS NULL

 ```
 - After Checking the Table, the Null values we've got are the 24 rows of [Income]
+- Whe calculate the Average Income Per Education Category, with the goal of replace ths Nulls values.
 ```
 SELECT
 [Education],
 AVG(INCOME) AS avg_income
 FROM marketing_data
-GROUP BY [Education]
+GROUP BY [Education] --

 SELECT AVG(income) AVGofincome
 FROM marketing_data;